-My current anchorages and homesteads are Columbia University and the University of Oxford.
+For a decade, my anchorages and homesteads were Columbia University and the University of Oxford.

-In summer 2013 I completed a large research project funded, inter alia, by the Council on Advanced Value Economics, on the uses and broader effects of collateral.
-Since October 2013, influenced by a start-up in which I was involved, I began post-graduate work in nanotechnology at the University of Oxford under the direction of my dissertation supervisor, Peter Dobson, OBE and Christiane Norenberg.
-They as well as Robert Carlisle retooled my thinking about science and technology policy, innovation and entrepreneurship in remarkable ways.
+In summer 2013, I completed a large research project on empirical and potential novel uses of collateral, funded by the Council on Advanced Value Economics.
+In October 2013, intrigued by a start-up in which I had been involved, I began post-graduate work in nanotechnology at Oxford under my dissertation supervisor, Peter Dobson, OBE.
+Along with Robert Carlisle, he retooled my thinking about technology policy, innovation, and entrepreneurship.

 In August of 2014 I returned to Columbia to read law.
 Identifying patterns, transactional mechanics and logistics, and the technology of finance and markets interested me most.
 Summer work for Chief Judge Beryl Howell in Washington drew my attention to conflicts of interest, public integrity, and the wealth of methods and angles for evaluating controversies.
 It was Pilates for the mind, epistemology in action.
 The following year, I spent an equally rewarding summer on frontline practices in corporate and international taxation of elaborate financial structures.
 It also shifted my educational interest: Alex Raskolnikov challenged and guided me to combine mathematical and quantitative with behavioral analysis and economics to parse tax policy.
 I served two years as lead research assistant to Anu Bradford on a multi-year international antitrust project.
 At other times, I assisted with legal research and drafting a successful federal appeal of a capital habeas corpus denial by Bernard Harcourt.
 Without diverse exposures, the early bird ends up with default options only.